 In June 2019, the exchange raised $13.5 million from 2,263 individual investors, a divergence from the venture capital fundraising model the company had used up until that point.

 The exchange was a key player in helping Mt.
 Gox users obtain their stolen Bitcoin.
 The exchange oversaw the liquidation of Mt.
 Gox, which returned any available funds to creditors.
 All told, $60 million worth of Bitcoin and Japanese Yen were returned to customers.

-Today, Kraken boasts over 200 trading pairs and nearly 50 cryptocurrencies.
+Today, Kraken boasts over 200 crypto pairs and nearly 50 cryptocurrencies, including best crypto like BTC, ADA, LTC, LINK, LRC and more.
 Because of its origin in Europe, Kraken is still a bigger name in that region than it is in the United States.